• Skip to primary navigation

 • Immediately put the donut, wet glaze side up, on a cooling rack with wax paper underneath.

-• Let the glaze dry completely and harden before eating.
+• Let the glaze dry completely and harden before eating otherwise the glaze will have a strong confectioners' sugar flavor.

 Notes